What would the world look like if more women had a seat at the leadership table?

 Launched in 2016, the inaugural program culminated in the largest ever female expedition to Antarctica.
 Homeward Bound has led three cohorts of women through the year-long state-of-the-art program and Antarctic voyage, with the fourth cohort underway and due to depart for Antarctica in November 2019.
 Here you can learn more about the 95 individuals taking part in HB4.

-I am currently fundraising to cover some of the costs by offering talks & workshops in schools, organisations & businesses before and after my trip in return for a contribution to the program fees.
-If you or your organisation would like to know more & potentially contribute (financial or otherwise) please get in touch by email here.
+I am currently fundraising to cover some of the programme costs by offering talks in schools & businesses before and after my trip in return for a donation.
+See the full breakdown of fees here.